 The University encourages individuals with disabilities to participate in its educational programs and activities.
-If you anticipate needing an accommodation, have questions about the physical access provided, or require alternative means for communication of program information (Braille, Large Print, Audio Tape, Sign Language Interpreter, etc.), please contact the ADA Coordinator, Fran Manocchio, at the Student Accessibility Services Office at accessibility@worcester.edu or 508-929-8733.
+If you anticipate needing an accommodation, have questions about the physical access provided, or require alternative means for communication of program information (Braille, Large Print, Audio Tape, Sign Language Interpreter, etc.), please contact the ADA Coordinator, at the Student Accessibility Services Office at accessibility@worcester.edu or 508-929-8733.

-Individuals who seek reasonable accommodations for a disability in order to gain equal access to employment, or believes they have experienced discrimination based upon their disability, should contact the EO Officer, Maria Gariepy, at mgariepy1@worcester.edu or 508-929-8784.
+Individuals who seek reasonable accommodations for a disability in order to gain equal access to employment, or believes they have experienced discrimination based upon their disability, should contact the Office of the General Counsel and Equal Opportunity, diversity@worcester.edu 508-929-8053.